 I commenced my legal career at the London Borough of Enfield where over time I advised the Housing, Public Service, Social Services and Education Committees.
 During the 1990s I was vice chairman of North Middlesex Trust Hospital.
 I left Enfield and became company solicitor and assistant secretary first to London Electricity PLC and then for the Telegraph Group Limited.
 I am currently solicitor to Affinity Water Limited.
-I joined the governing body as a local authority representative governor in 1987 and became chair of the School and Foundation in 1994 stepping down in January 2015.
+I joined the governing board as a local authority representative governor in 1987 and became chair of the School and Foundation in 1994 stepping down in January 2015.
 In May 2016, I agreed to resume the office of Chair of Trustees until a new permanent Chair can be recruited.

-As a former pupil of The Latymer School, it is a great honour and privilege for me to be appointed as the local authority governor to the Governing Body.
+As a former pupil of The Latymer School, it is a great honour and privilege for me to be appointed as the local authority governor to the Governing Board.
 After 14 years in the travel industry, I joined Enfield Council and for 25 years have had responsibility for project managing building projects at 22 voluntary-aided schools, including Latymer.
 I would now like to give something back to the school that enabled me to set me off on such an enjoyable voyage of discovery.
 I look forward to working as part of a fantastic team to support students and staff in reaching their full potential in a challenging yet exciting world.
 Besides work, my other interests include travel, gardening, reading and meeting people.

 As a second-generation Latymerian I am very pleased to be able to return to serve the School that has played such a big part in shaping my life.
 After leaving full-time education, most of my career has been spent in Information Technology, ultimately as an IT Director for chemicals and metals company Johnson Matthey plc, where I led IT teams and shaped digital strategy and technology around the world.
 Outside of work I have held various Trustee roles, most recently as Chair of Trustees for Scouting in North London.
 Supporting my children led me to become a Governor at Highlands School and my work there as Chair of Curriculum attracted the attention of the Local Authority, leading to my becoming an accredited Local, and now National, Leader of Governance.
 I am now proud to have the opportunity to volunteer my experience of Governance and Trusteeship, together with my long involvement with youth development and my knowledge of the Latymer ethos, at this truly outstanding school.